Carmel Valley is, simply put, charming. Not in a cute way, but it is pleasantly rustic and scenic: the perfect place for a relaxed weekend getaway.

 Enjoy the beautiful waterfront in Pacific Grove, and tour the many heritage homes in the town.
 Enjoy the ocean views from Carmel Highlands.

 Love being out in nature?
 Be sure to spend at least one day in Pinnacles National Park, where you can enjoy wilderness hikes amidst the stunning volcanic pinnacles, explore talus caves, and look for California condors.

 Monterey Regional Airport is located about 18 miles from Carmel Valley, with flights from several major US cities, but most visitors to the city arrive by road.

 Carmel Valley is a wonderful escape, for the day, or the weekend, or even longer.
 At a little over two hours by the highway, Carmel Valley is one of the many fun weekend getaways from San Francisco (or the SF Bay Area) you can do.

 From LA to Carmel Valley is just about a 5.5 hour drive, doable for a weekend escape, especially if you plan a visit on a long weekend.
 Or plan a longer vacation and explore more of the Monterey Peninsula from your base in peaceful Carmel Valley!

 Looking for a car rental for your Carmel Valley getaway?
 Check out Discover Cars!
-They scour multiple providers to get the best price for you.
+They scour multiple providers, both brand and budget to get the best price for you.